GatorEducator/cellveyor/README.md

 ## 🎉 Introduction

 - Cellveyor is a python program that produces assignment reports for students or classes.
-Using cellveyor will publicly give grade reports including feedback for created assignments.
-Using the cellveyor tool will quickly run and send reports to members included in a locally created google spreadsheet.
+Using Cellveyor will publicly give grade reports including feedback for created assignments.
+Using the Cellveyor tool will quickly run and send reports to members included in a locally created google spreadsheet.
 By running the command created, this will quickly and automatically send out these reports in a very timely and efficient fashion.

-## 😂 Definitions
+## 😂 Definitons

-- Cellveyor (uncountable or singular noun) "a tool that automatically produces a report based output by analyzing a Google sheet"
+- Cellveyor is a tool that automatically produces a report based output by analyzing a Google sheet
-    - Student sentence: "I'm glad cellveyor made it easy for me to see my grades from my classes, it's so easy to read and analyze."
+    - Student sentence: "I'm glad Cellveyor made it easy for me to see my grades from my classes, it's so easy to read and analyze."
     - Instructor sentence: "Cellveyor makes it much easier for me to tell my students what their grade looks like on a certain assignment or overall in the class"
-    - Researchers sentence: "I found that cellveyor is a very interesting tool that quickly and automatically does a task that is necessary in schooling"
+    - Researchers sentence: "I found that Cellveyor is a very interesting tool that quickly and automatically does a task that is necessary in schooling"

 ## 🔋Features